 While we humans have a fascinating history of innovation, we sometimes seem to be at a loss when it comes to immediately realizing the potential of any given technological breakthrough.
 Instead, we use new technology to mimic whatever was done before.
 Case in point, when television was invented, we filmed plays with a single stationary camera.
 It took some time before the ideas of multiple cameras, different angles and the concept of editing came into play.

 The learning function is not immune to this self-limiting mindset.
 When e-learning first came around, we tried to figure out how to present a classroom experience on a computer.
 Early virtual learning experiments simply recreated physical classrooms with virtual desks, virtual chairs and a virtual podium.
-A similar pattern has emerged with mobile learning, which to date has held back the obvious opportunities this important medium holds for corporate learners.
+A similar pattern has emerged with mobile learning, which to date has held back the obvious opportunities this important medium holds for corporate learner

 As a concept, mobile learning has been around for several years; some companies began delivering information in text format to employees on mobile devices nearly a decade ago.
 Today, the confluence of device technology, operating systems, content platforms, GPS and Web access - among other factors - has reengaged the minds of the learning community.
 Morning subway commutes can become mini-classrooms; waiting for appointments can be turned into instant tutoring sessions.